xerolinux/XeroWiki/docs/distro.md

 ## Installation

-!!! warning

-    When it comes to **Encryption**, **Calamares** is meh when it comes to that.
-It's extremely limited.
-It can't ecrypt both `boot` n `root`, just the latter (I think).
-I do not use it myself so my knowledge there is extremely limited. **Use at your own RISK**.

-Before we dive in, it's important to note that **XeroLinux** features **KDE Plasma**, a powerful and feature-rich desktop environment.
-While it’s designed to run on a variety of systems, for the best experience, we recommend mid-range or higher hardware.
-That said, it can work on low-end hardware, but performance may be less than optimal.
+Before we dive in, it's important to note that **XeroLinux** features **KDE Plasma** & **GNOME**, two powerful and distinct desktop environments.
+While they were designed to run on a variety of systems, for the best experience, we recommend mid-range or higher hardware.
+That said, they can work on low-end hardware, but performance may be less than optimal.
 Check the requirements below for more details!

 <center>